aniqfakhrul/powerview.py/README.md

 |Get-NamedPipes||List out Named Pipes for a specific computer|
 |Invoke-Kerberoast||Requests kerberos ticket for a specified service principal name (SPN)|
 |Find-LocalAdminAccess||Finds computer on the local domain where the current has a Local Administrator access|

+### Logging
+We will never miss logging to keep track of the actions done.
+By default, powerview creates a `.powerview` folder in current user home directory _(~)_.
+Each log file is generated based on current date.
+Example path: `/root/.powerview/logs/bionic.local/2024-02-13.log`

 ### To-Do
 * Add logging function to track and monitor what have been run.